Yuri-MRQ/gama-academy-react/README.md

 ## Description

-This API serach a Github username and return all his repositories.
+This API search a Github username and return all his repositories.